 Me: It’s Barry Letts.

-Sue: I didn’t know he was a director as well.
+Sue: Is it, really?
+I didn’t know Barry could direct as well.

 Me: He was a writer, a director, a producer, and even an actor at one stage.
 There was no end to Barry’s talents.

-Sue: (Impersonating Terrance Dicks, badly) “Barry said to me…”
+Sue: (Impersonating Terrance Dicks, extremely badly) Bwarry said to me…